-- description A description of the extension. - cross-origin-policy Defines a cross origin policy for this extension. - base-context-path URL base context for the Velocity Servlet. - static-content-directory In addition to templates, the Velocity Servlet will serve miscellaneous static content related to the templates.
-By default this is config/velocity/statics. - static-custom-directory If static content is customized, it resides in velocity/statics by default. - template-directory The template directory from which templates are read.
+- description A description of the extension. - cross-origin-policy Defines a cross origin policy for this extension.

+- base-context-path URL base context for the Velocity Servlet. - static-content-directory In addition to templates, the Velocity Servlet will serve miscellaneous static content related to the templates.
+By default this is config/velocity/statics. - require-authentication Requires credentials to access Velocity content. - identity-mapper Maps user credentials to backend entries.
+If the requireauthentication property is set, use this property to map bind credentials from a users backend.
+This is set to Exact Match by default.
+Metrics Engine Velocity template authentication should share the api-users LDIF backend used by the REST API.
+Details are available in the Metrics Engine REST API servlet configuration, and in the Connection and Security section of the Metrics Engine REST API Reference chapter. - static-custom-directory If static content is customized, it resides in velocity/statics by default. - template-directory The template directory from which templates are read.
 By default this is config/velocity/templates.
-This directory also serves as a default for Template Loaders that do not have a template directory specified. - static-context-path URL path beneath the base context where static content can be accessed. - allow-context-override Indicates whether context providers may override existing context objects with new values. - mime-types-file Specifies a file that is used to map file extensions of static content to a Content Type to be returned with requests.

-• default-mime-type - The default Content Type for HTTP responses.
-Additional content types are supported by defining on or more additional Velocity Template Loaders.
+This directory also serves as a default for Template Loaders that do not have a template directory specified. - static-context-path URL path beneath the base context where static content can be accessed. - allow-context-override Indicates whether context providers may override existing context objects with new values. - mime-types-file Specifies a file that is used to map file extensions of static content to a Content Type to be returned with requests. - default-mime-type The default Content Type for HTTP responses.
+Additional content types are supported by defining one or more additional Velocity Template Loaders.

 The VelocityContext object can be further customized by configuring additional Velocity context providers.
-The dot notation used for context references can be extended arbitrarily to access properties and methods of objects in context using Java Bean semantics.
+The dot notation used for context references can be extended to access properties and methods of objects in context using Java Bean semantics.
 For example, if the HTTP request URL includes a name query string parameter like: